atulvarshneya/quantum-computing/qcckt/README.md

 		Draws a text drawing of the circuit
 Backend
 	Backend()
-		Returns a handle object to a backend execution environment run(circuit, initstate=None, prepqubits=None, qtrace=False)
+		Returns a handle object to a backend execution environment (a local qc simulator) run(circuit, initstate=None, prepqubits=None, qtrace=False)
 		Runs the given circuit on the backend execution environment Initial state can be passed inform of state vector, or list of prepared qubits